-First Lady Michelle Obama (b.1964) also plays chess.
-A February 14, 2008, New York Times article stated that, "Mrs. Obama and her brother were expected to fill their time with books, chess, sports-and, critically important they both said, dinnertime conversations with their parents."
-In 2009, President Obama spoke at the New Economic School, a graduate economic school in Moscow and used chess as a metaphor.
-According to The Independent on July 8, 2009:
+First Lady Michelle Obama also plays chess.
+A February 14, 2008 New York Times article stated that "Mrs. Obama and her brother were expected to fill their time with books, chess, sports-and, critically important they both said, dinnertime conversations with their parents."

 (b.
-1961) Barack Obama pulled his punches in Moscow yesterday, preaching democracy and democratic values but carefully refraining from direct criticism of Russia and its leaders.
+1961) In 2009, President Obama spoke at the New Economic School, a graduate economic school in Moscow and used chess as a metaphor.
+According to The Independent on July 8, 2009: Barack Obama pulled his punches in Moscow yesterday, preaching democracy and democratic values but carefully refraining from direct criticism of Russia and its leaders.
 In a carefully calibrated speech to graduating students of a liberal economic institute, he continued his policy of "pressing the reset button" with Russia, steering clear from harsh rhetoric about its democratic and human rights credentials.
 Reading between the lines, however, there was plenty of veiled criticism.
 "In 2009, a great power does not show strength by dominating or demonising other countries," Mr. Obama told a packed hall of students and lecturers from the New Economic School in central Moscow.
-"The days when empires could treat sovereign states as pieces on a chessboard are over."
-President Obama also met with former World Chess Champion Garry Kasparov (b.1963) on his 2009 trip to Russia.
-In 2009, Henry Kissinger (b.1923) (a chess player) was interviewed by Spiegel Online.
+"The days when empires could treat sovereign states as pieces on a chess board are over."
+President Obama also met with former World Chess Champion Garry Kasparov on his 2009 trip to Russia.
+In 2009, Henry Kissinger (a chess player) was interviewed by Spiegel Online.
 He said that "Obama is like a chess player who is playing simultaneous chess and has opened his game with an unusual opening.
 Now he's got to play his hand as he plays his various counterparts.
 We haven't gotten beyond the opening game move yet.
 I have no quarrel with the opening move."
 In Afghanistan, Allied troops have been playing Osama vs. Obama "terror chess."
 The traditional pieces have been replaced with late terrorist Osama Bin Laden and U.S. President Obama as respective kings.
 The rooks have been replaced by the World Trade Center towers.
 The Statue of Liberty is the queen.
 A map of Afghanistan is superimposed over the classic checkerboard pattern.
 The controversial board game has been produced by Hobby Leisure Manufacturing and is the brainchild of CEO and ex-Canadian Special Forces soldier Jeffery Train from Toronto, according to The Hindustan Times from July 23, 2011.
-Both the president and first lady met with and had a private dinner with World Chess Champion Viswanathan Anand (b.1969) in 2010.
-DONALD TRUMP Fourty-fifth President of the United States (Democrat) In Office January 20, 2017 - Incumbent Did not play chess.
+Both the President and First Lady met with and had a private dinner with World Chess Champion Viswanathan Anand in 2010.

-(b.
-1946)

 This booklet accompanies the exhibition Power in Check: Chess and the American Presidency, on view from October 18, 2012 to April 21, 2013 and curated by the World Chess Hall of Fame.
 SPECIAL THANKS TO: